Peter-Kahl/The-Conflict-of-Dual-Roles-in-Higher-Education/README.md

 Cite this work:

 ```
-Peter Kahl, ‘The Conflict of Dual Roles in Higher Education — Why Educators Must Not Be University Administrators’ (Github, 2025) <https://raw.githubusercontent.com/Peter-Kahl/The-Conflict-of-Dual-Roles-in-Higher-Education/master/Kahl%20P%2C%20The%20Conflict%20of%20Dual%20Roles%20in%20Higher%20Education%20(21%20June%202025).pdf>
+Peter Kahl, ‘The Conflict of Dual Roles in Higher Education: Why Educators Must Not Be University Administrators’ (Github, 2025) <https://raw.githubusercontent.com/Peter-Kahl/The-Conflict-of-Dual-Roles-in-Higher-Education/master/Kahl%20P%2C%20The%20Conflict%20of%20Dual%20Roles%20in%20Higher%20Education%20(21%20June%202025).pdf>
 ```

 ### Licence